jamessimone/apex-rollup/README.md

 - `Max Number Of Queries` - (defaults to 50) - Configure this number to decide how many queries Rollup is allowed to issue before restarting in another context.
 Consider the downstream query needs when your parent objects are updated when configuring this field.
 By safely requeueing Rollup in conjunction with this number, we ensure no query limit is ever hit.
 - `Max Rollup Retries` - (defaults to 100) - Only configurable on the Org Default record.
 Use in conjunction with `Max Query Rows`.
 This determines the maximum possible rollup jobs (either batched or queued) that can be spawned from a single overall rollup operation due to the prior one(s) exceeding the configured query limit.
 - `Batch Chunk Size` - (defaults to 2000) - The amount of records passed into each batchable job in the event that Rollup batches.
 Default is 2000, which is the vanilla Salesforce default for batch jobs.
+- `Is Rollup Logging Enabled` - (defaults to false) - Check this box in order to debug your rollups.
+Debug information is included in a few mission-critical pieces of Rollup to provide you with more information about where exactly an error might be occurring, should you encounter one.

 ### Flow / Process Builder Invocable